hyunjineeey/JUnit/README.md

 # IDEA and JUnit

-At a high level, to complete this lab assignment you will need to perform a debugging activity using IntelliJ IDEA and implement some JUnit tests.
-Specifically, you must complete the following tasks:
+Performed a debugging activity using IntelliJ IDEA and implemented some JUnit tests.
+Specifically, I completed the following tasks:

 1. Open a terminal window
 1. Clone REPO